 When it comes to emergency-power systems, interruptions in power supply have the potential to cause operational chaos.
-To ensure this doesn’t occur, specifying a UPS is essential.
+To ensure this doesn’t occur, specifying an uninterruptible power supply is essential.

-For a UPS to work properly and offer protection for a facility’s critical equipment from power outages and related problems, managers need to implement a two-pronged protection plan: proper UPS selection and system design depending on the power requirements, combined with a comprehensive maintenance programme.
+For a UPS system to work properly and offer power protection for a facility’s critical equipment from power outages and related problems, managers need to implement a two-pronged power protection plan: proper UPS power supply selection and system design depending on the power requirements, combined with a comprehensive UPS maintenance programme.

-Properly planned and implemented, preventative maintenance strategies can minimise the likelihood of unscheduled breakdowns and outages, effectively negating the potential risk of costly commercial, reputational and legal issues.
+Properly planned and implemented, preventative UPS maintenance strategies can minimise the likelihood of unscheduled breakdowns and power outages, effectively negating the potential risk of costly commercial, reputational and legal issues.

 Frequent testing of a UPS system helps to identify problems and minimise potentially devastating power interruptions, as we have mentioned above.
-During the pandemic, it is more critical than ever to keep a UPS system in the very best condition.
+During the pandemic, it is more critical than ever to keep an uninterruptible power supply in the very best condition.

-Several KUP UPS systems are modular, which allows engineers to test or replace certain components of the unit while the UPS is still in place and actively providing full back-up for the desired load.
+Several of KUP’s modular UPS systems allow engineers to test or replace certain hot swappable components of the unit while the uninterruptible power supply is still in place and actively providing full back-up for the desired load.

-During a crisis, when businesses are required to operate on skeleton staff, having the confidence that back-up power will work if required is even more important.
-Whilst some maintenance and inspection will undoubtedly be on hold for the time being, KUP expects to see an upsurge in testing post-pandemic and anticipates that regular preventive maintenance will become increasingly prevalent in the future.
+During a crisis, when businesses are required to operate on skeleton staff, having the confidence that a back up power supply will work if required is even more important.
+Whilst some UPS maintenance and inspection will undoubtedly be on hold for the time being, KUP expects to see an upsurge in testing post-pandemic and anticipates that regular preventive UPS maintenance will become increasingly prevalent in the future.
 Facilities managers may opt to take advantage of the reduced footfall on site to carry out remedial work as there will be very little disruption.

 KUP has developed a strategy to help organisations achieve continuity, covering both maintenance and project services.
-It’s remote monitoring services – PowerNSURE for batteries, PowerREPORTER for UPSs, and Remote Generator Monitoring System have formed part of maintenance packages for customers.
+Its remote UPS monitoring services – PowerNSURE for UPS batteries, PowerREPORTER for UPS power supplies, and Remote Generator Monitoring System have formed part of UPS maintenance packages for customers.

-KUP prides itself on delivering industry-leading power protection solutions combined with service excellence to ensure UPS power supplies are ‘Always On’.
+KUP prides itself on delivering industry-leading UPS power protection solutions combined with service excellence to ensure uninterruptible power supplies are ‘Always On’.
 Taking a ‘business as usual approach’, KUP has the flexibility to work with facilities managers to meet the requirements of the client both now, and post-COVID.